Cross Species Functional Alignment

 biodomain.
 There is also nearly exclusive up-regulation of terms from

-The most down-regulated terms are from the Synapse
+APP Metabolism domains.
+The most down-regulated terms are

 R